MicrosoftDocs/ATADocs/ATPDocs/atp-reconnaissance-alerts.md

 3. Look for users logged on around the same time as the activity, as they may also be compromised.
 Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 4. Reset the source user password and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 5. Apply Network access and restrict clients allowed to make remote calls to SAM group policy.

+## User and IP address reconnaissance (SMB) (external ID 2012)

+*Previous name:* Reconnaissance using SMB Session Enumeration

+### Description

+Enumeration using Server Message Block (SMB) protocol enables attackers to get information about where users recently logged on.
+Once attackers have this information, they can move laterally in the network to get to a specific sensitive account.

+In this detection, an alert is triggered when an SMB session enumeration is performed against a domain controller.

+**TP, B-TP, or FP**

+Security scanners and applications may legitimately query domain controllers for open SMB sessions.

+1. Is this source computer supposed to generate activities of this type?
+2. Is there some kind of security scanner running on the source computer?
+    If the answer is yes, it is probably a B-TP activity. *Close* the security alert and exclude that computer.
+3. Check the users that performed the operation.
+    Are those users supposed to perform those actions?
+    If the answer is yes, *Close* the security alert as a B-TP activity.

+**Understand the scope of the breach**

+1. Investigate the source computer.
+2. On the alert page, check if there are any exposed users.
+To further investigate each exposed user, check their profile.
+We recommend you begin your investigation with sensitive and high investigation priority users.

+**Suggested remediation and steps for prevention**

+Use the [Net Cease tool](https://gallery.technet.microsoft.com/Net-Cease-Blocking-Net-1e8dcb5b) to harden your environment against this attack.

 > [!NOTE]
 > To disable any Azure ATP security alert, contact support.